Solar resource variability

 Interannual variability

-1. Calculate the standard deviation of annual values over the available data period.
+1. Calculate the standard deviation of annual values over the whole available data period.

-2. Divide the standard deviation by the square root of N (for a single year, N=1).
+2. Divide the standard deviation by the square root of the number of years in the period considered for the interannual variability.

-4. Convert the value to any desired PXX confidence level, such as P90, by multiplying it by the appropriate factor (e.g., 1.282 for P90).
+4. Convert the value to any desired P-value confidence level, such as P90, by multiplying it by the appropriate factor (e.g., 1.282 for P90).

-Interannual variability can be calculated for solar irradiance or expected PV output.
-For PV output, the calculation should also follow the steps described above.
-However, a simplified approach assumes that the interannual variability of PV output is identical to that of solar irradiance.
-This approximation has limitations, as it neglects the effects of factors like cell temperature, system losses, and non-linearities caused by partial shading of modules.
+Interannual variability can be calculated for solar radiation or expected PV output.
+For PV output, the calculation follows the same steps.
+However, a simplified approach assumes that the interannual variability of PV output is identical to that of solar radiation.
+This approximation has limitations, as it neglects the effects of factors such as cell temperature, system losses, and non-linearities caused by partial shading of modules.

 Nearby city